codebodhi/java-sqs-listener/README.md

     }
 }
 ````

+## 🧩 Dependencies

+The `java-sqs-listener` library uses the following dependencies internally:

+- Java 8
+- AWS SDK for SQS (v2)
+- SLF4J (with an optional logger binding)

 ## 🧠 How It Works

 The library polls the queue regularly, processes messages in parallel, and deletes them in batches after successful processing.
 These behaviors can be configured using simple parameters.